teppokoivula/TextformatterCodeBlocks/README.md

 ## Code blocks

-Code blocks should work fine when wrapped in <p> or <pre> tags, so you can use them with RTE, such as CKEditor.
+Code blocks should work fine when wrapped in `<p>` or `<pre>` tags, so you can use them with RTE, such as CKEditor.
 This module supports two types of code blocks: fenced and inline.

+*Note: following code examples have been escaped for better readability when rendered in GitHub.
+In a nutshell the syntax for fenced code blocks is three backticks around a code block, and for inline code blocks just sourround a specific piece of code with single backticks.*

 ### Fenced code blocks